AdobeDocs/experience-manager-core-components.pt-BR/help/using/text.md

 Digite o texto para o qual deseja pesquisar, bem como o texto com o qual ele deve ser substituído.

-Toque ou clique **em Localizar** para iniciar a pesquisa.
+Tap or click **Find** to begin the search.
 Clique ou toque no x para cancelar.

-Se você quiser fazer uma correspondência exata de acordo com o caso, selecione a opção **Corresponder caso** antes de iniciar a pesquisa.
+If you wish to do an exact match according to the case, select the option **Match Case** before starting the search.

 Se uma correspondência for encontrada, ela será realçada e a caixa de diálogo de pesquisa ficará esmaecida.
-Clique novamente no **botão Localizar** na caixa de diálogo esmaecida para pesquisar a próxima ocorrência ou selecione o **botão Substituir** para substituir o texto destacado e correspondente.
-Observe que o botão **Substituir** só está ativo quando uma correspondência é feita.
+Click the **Find** button again in the dimmed dialog to search for the next occurrence or select the **Replace** button to replace the highlighted, matched text.
+Note that the **Replace** button is only active once a match is made.

-Selecione **Substituir todas** para substituir todas as ocorrências do texto de uma vez.
+Select **Replace all** to replace all occurrences of the text at once.

 ### Alinhar texto à esquerda